reshmabidikar/slate/source/includes/_payment-transaction.md

 **Request Body**

-A JSON string representing the custom field object or objects to be added.
+A list of objects giving the name and value of the custom field, or fields, to be added.
 For example:

 [ { "name": "CF1", "value": "123" } ]